 Back in the late 1950s, Deirdre and her friend Sarah, both just nineteen, came to America.
 The pair had left Britain, where post-war ration books were still in use.
 Sarah was to train horses and riders for Jamie Kreuz at Bryn Mawr Farms outside Philadelphia.
 Deirdre was to work for the Insurance Company of North America in Philadelphia and help Sarah on weekends.
 What follows is Part V of their adventures, which have included Part I: “How to Bridle a Green Field Hunter,” Part II: “The Witch With Warts,” Part III: "Pink Gin: The Beer Swilling Timber Horse," and Part IV: "Purrfec' Granary."

 Two weeks after Sarah and I arrived in the States we were on the road northwards with twenty-five hunters.
 They were entered at the Piping Rock Horse Show on Long Island.
 The horses were loaded into nine-horse trailers for their journey.
 In the first compartment six horses faced each other across an aisle.
 Although three horses could be loaded into a separate compartment at the back, there was only one 11.2-hand pony in there—so small, he was up to his belly in straw.
 This was Sex Spot who would not travel with another horse; he had the three back stalls to himself.
-He got his name because he had a football-sized black spot on his rump, in an otherwise white coat.To read more, log in (above) or click to subscribe.
+He got his name because he had a football-sized black spot on his rump, in an otherwise white coat.To read more, a subscription is required.
+Log in or click here to subscribe.